bbauska/UofM-AdvStyling/README.md

 ![https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/FiB72uoyEeWuUgrcWIxPhQ_22947c67640107123073de1b7d4336e0_AccessingSlides.jpg?expiry=1676419200000&hmac=VojTcbF-vlhFCCjD7TPw0mTJmOc3WsNJJsFZFgK6Dw0](./images/image004.jpg){width="6.5in"
 height="4.603945756780402in"}

-# There are 4 modules in this course {#there-are-4-modules-in-this-course .unnumbered}
+# There are 4 modules in this course

 It used to be the case that everyone viewed webpages on about the same size screen.
 But with the explosion of the use of smartphones to access